shiva16/Altiumeeg/README.md

 # adam_ARMeeg_luke
-Soul Scientifi's ARM M3 based quad ads1299 eeg bci prototype (2015) (ALTIUM) .
+ARM M3 based quad ads1299 eeg bci prototype (2015) (ALTIUM) .

 This is an open sourced brain electrophysiology amplifier.
-This is a texas instrument's Ads1299 which is an age old eeg amplifier, this board if fully programable withh openeeg 's firmware.
+This is ti's Ads1299 (age old) eeg amplifier, this board if fully programable withh openeeg 's firmware.
 The pin and device numbers of the additional amplifiers must alone be added to the firmware.
-This is completely intended for a community development from a neuroscience student who's hobby happens to be embedded electronics and hardware development.
-Would appriciate contributions that you want me to add.
+This is completely intended for a community development from a biotech student who's hobby happens to be embedded electronics and hardware development.

-fork, star, watch i really dont care, as long as it has served its purpose of being some use to you.
+fork, star, watch i really dont care, as long as it has served its purpose.

+Thanks :)